'Scary Moms' Are Part Of The Citizen War Against Pollution In Pakistan

 Those data points were compiled by AirVisual, a crowd-sourced online air quality monitor that compares countries around the world.
 On the same day the Nadim family went to the hospital, when the Punjab government was assuring residents that the air quality was "satisfactory," citizen-sourced data from AirVisual reported it as "hazardous."

 Lahore's air quality has deteriorated over the past decade, a period during which an estimated 70% of its trees were felled to make way for more residents.
-Their vehicles still run predominantly on a type of highly-polluting sulphur-laden gas that contributes some 40% of the air pollution in Lahore and the surrounding province of the Punjab, according to a 2019 report by the U.N.'s Food and Agriculture Organization.
+Their vehicles still run predominantly on a type of highly polluting sulphur-laden gas that contributes some 40% of the air pollution in Lahore and the surrounding province of the Punjab, according to a 2019 report by the U.N.'s Food and Agriculture Organization.

 Industries mushrooming around Lahore, including those that burn tires to power their factory units, contribute another 25%.
 Farmers who seasonally burn their fields to prepare for more planting, as well as thousands of brick kilns in the city's outskirts, add to the problem.